RobinL/ipython_gui_templating/readme.md

 I haven't managed to control the layout output effectively yet.
 At the moment it's all in a vertical column.
 But a new more flexible approach to this seems to be coming in [JupyterLab](http://blog.jupyter.org/2016/07/14/jupyter-lab-alpha/)  - see particularly the [video at 22mins in](https://youtu.be/Ejh0ftSjk6g?t=22m10s).

+###Examples

+There are two examples, a very simple proof of concept [here](https://github.com/RobinL/ipython_gui_templating/blob/master/Simplest%20example.ipynb), and a working example with more complex regression simulations [here](https://github.com/RobinL/ipython_gui_templating/blob/master/Regression%20example.ipynb).

+The horrid colours are there to help the user understand the relationship between settings and how they affect they layout.
+They can be turned off by turning borders off in the settings.json file.